jtwy23/seed2cigar/README.md

     With the image problem I had to find a new image and replace it so it could be resized through CSS like the other images on the section.

+- Cigar Talk - The English alphabet is rather lengthy.
+So although on desktop view this nav list is very nice to look at.
+On mobile view the alphabet nav took up a lot of space and made the screen look a little crowded.
+    - Fix - Letters with no definitions were taken out of the list which created more space and a better overall look when in mobile view.

 - Cigar Quiz - The bugs came from the actual game page.
 There were two issues.
 One was the logo was a link but spanned across the entire header.
 The second issue was the responsiveness.
     - Fix - The logo and the responsiveness was fixed by adding bootstrap framework onto all the